Terifk/CyberDefender/README.md

 Assuming you have such a control node provisioned:

+* Bullet list
-  *SSH into the control node and follow the steps below:
+  SSH into the control node and follow the steps below:

-  *Copy roles files to /etc/ansible/roles.
+  Copy roles files to /etc/ansible/roles.

-  *Update hosts file to include webserver IP's and ELKServer IP
+  Update hosts file to include webserver IP's and ELKServer IP

   Check the installation works as intended.